cspray/annotated-container/docs/how-to/02-bootstrap-your-container.md

 ## Step 3 - Setup Third Party Services (optional)

-To define services that can't be annotated you can make use of a `Cspray\AnnotatedContainer\ContainerDefinitionBuilderContextConsumer` implementation.
+To define services that can't be annotated you can make use of a `Cspray\AnnotatedContainer\Compile\DefinitionProvider` implementation.
 Implementing this interface allows you to use the [functional API](../references/03-functional-api.md) to augment your ContainerDefinition without using Attributes.
 Out-of-the-box, it is expected this implementation will have a zero-argument constructor.
 Later on in this document I will discuss ways that you can override construction if your implementation has dependencies.
 Primarily this should be used to integrate third-party libraries that can't have Attributes assigned to them.

 Somewhere in your source code: